 Not only people should be comforted.

-The Flats For Pets development took over 3,5 month, with an 8th iteration for mobile version.
+The Flats For Pets (pet housing platform) development took over 3,5 month, with the 8th iteration for a mobile version.
 As a result after the beta-testing our clients received a fully-functional MVP, wholly ready for the launch.
-The thoughtful move from our clients was an early release of a landing page - for a further marketing to start.
-The time spent for the stages of design and development Valetovi used for social reviews and collecting data from users who were likely to become hosts or owners.
+The thoughtful move from our clients was an early release of a landing page - for further marketing to start.
+The time spent in the stages of design and development Valetovi used for social reviews and collecting data from users who were likely to become hosts or owners.
 This sort of marketing was sure to win - as the audience was ready and waiting for the platform to come.

 The portal’s owners are persistently considering the range of improvements to be done in the Flats For Pets interface and features - although it shall be left a mystery, not to unveil the ambitious plans of pet owners.

-Projects like Flats For Pets are those we enjoy the most - as they are not simply cost-effective, but also are grandiose and life-changing - making this world a more credible place, responsive to the demands of both people and animals.
+Projects like Airbnb for pets or Flats For Pets in our case are those we enjoy the most - as they are not simply cost-effective but also are life-changing - making this world a more credible place, responsive to the demands of both people and animals.